 Reddit vs. Google Ads

 Verdict: These platforms serve different purposes.
 Reddit excels at awareness and consideration; Google captures existing demand.
-Use both.
+When comparing reddit ads vs google ads, use both for complementary strategies.

 Final Verdict